 The term “Marijuana” describes Cannabis plants that contain more than 0.3% THC.
 Thus, it’s easy to confuse hemp for marijuana, as it’s the same plant.
 And since naturally occurring THC limits are around 30% in Cannabis plants, there’s a lot of difference between the strength of different strains of marijuana, even when the appearance is similar.

-In addition to THC, Cannabis plants create several compounds that provide similar benefits to THC without giving you a “high.”
+In addition to THC, Cannabis plants create several compounds that provide similar benefits to THC without giving you a psychoactive effect.
 These compounds are known as cannabinoids, and there are over 100 different varieties.
 One example of a popular cannabinoid compound is CBD, which is famous for vaping, making tinctures, and creating edibles, which provide the health benefits of the Cannabis plants without being intoxicating.

 What are the benefits of Cannabinoids?

 Cannabigerol or CBG is one of the newest additions to the cannabinoid market.
 It’s a form of cannabinoid that later converts into CBD, CBC, or THC through an enzymatic process.
 CBC, which is often derived from CBG but provides different effects in the body due to its unique chemical structure.
-Both compounds have potential cancer-fighting and pain-reducing qualities.

 Recent studies exploring cannabinoids CBD, CBG, and CBC show that these fantastic compounds are beneficial for your endocannabinoid system.
 Additionally, they work as antioxidants by fighting age-related inflammatory diseases.
 There’s even evidence that cannabinoids help patients suffering from neurodegenerative disorders like dementia, Alzheimer’s, and Parkinson’s.

 In conclusion, it’s easy to understand why it’s challenging to understand all the forms of Cannabis and cannabinoids available today.
 Fortunately, the distinctions are simple to grasp, even for those who haven’t yet experienced Cannabis products.
-Hopefully, this provides you with the details you should know about hemp, marijuana, and cannabinoids.